Understanding Tuition & Fees

 Bob Jones University Tuition Costs

-Full-time students at Bob Jones University were charged $16,300 in tuition and fees in the 2017 - 2018 academic year, before corrections for financial aid. $15,650 was the price tag on tuition. $650 was the charge for fees.
+Full-time students at Bob Jones University were charged $16,300 in tuition and fees in the 2018 - 2019 academic year, before corrections for financial aid. $15,650 was the price tag on tuition. $650 was the charge for fees.
+Find out more about the net price.

 Alas, this college doesn't provide any tuition discounts to in-state students.